open-telemetry/opentelemetry-collector-contrib/receiver/kafkareceiver/README.md

   - `after`: (default = false) If true, the messages are marked after the pipeline execution
   - `on_error`: (default = false) If false, only the successfully processed messages are marked **Note: this can block the entire partition in case a message processing returns a permanent error**
+- `avro`
+  - `schema_url`: Required if encoding set to `avro`, file path to a AVRO schema, prefixed with `file:`
+  - `mapping`: Required if encoding set to `avro`, mapping from AVRO fields to log record Supported target fields: body, timestamp, severityText, severityNumber Other fields can be mapped to either resource attributes or log record attributes

+    Example:
+    `mapping:`
+      `message: body`
+      `hostname: resource.attributes.hostname`
+      `class: attributes.class`

 Example: